 In this assignment, first, he was supposed to draw his family tree.
 He has a wry, sardonic sense of humor, so when he saw this first step he debated with himself about the merits of using his Korean birth certificate, which says simply that he has no mother and no father.

-“Bow down to me!” he demanded, and was hit in the head with a dinner roll.
+He laughed, then demanded, “Bow down to me!” and was hit in the head with a dinner roll.

 The school project only grew worse.
 He was supposed to write a story about the day of his birth.
 And then he was supposed to write a birth announcement for the newspaper.
 And then tell funny stories from his childhood.

 “I wonder,” he mused, “what funny and amusing stories I can tell about the orphanage?
 Or maybe I should tell a joke about being restrained in the hospital bed.”
 Our humor turned dark at the dinner table that night, as we all offered ideas that would be sure to wow his teacher, Miss Smith.